bhushan-bafna/spring-boot-tech-app/spring-boot-tech-web/README.md

     version: "@java.version@"

 Only production configuration is filtered that way (in other words, no filtering is applied on src/test/resources).
 If you enable the addResources flag, the spring-boot:run goal can add src/main/resources directly to the classpath (for hot reloading purposes).
 Doing so circumvents the resource filtering and this feature.
-Instead, you can use the exec:java goal or customize the plugin’s configuration.
+Instead, you can use the exec:java goal or customize the pluginï¿½s configuration.
 See the plugin usage page for more details.
 If you do not use the starter parent, you need to include the following element inside the <build/> element of your pom.xml:

 <resources>